-What Is Myofascial Release Therapy?: Sometimes referred to as fascia therapy, myofascial release, or myofascial trigger point therapy, myofascial release therapy (MFR) is a massage technique in which therapists use manual pressure and stretching, often using just the fingertips, to release tension from your fascia.
+What Is Myofascial Release?: Sometimes referred to as fascia therapy, myofascial release therapy, or myofascial trigger point therapy, myofascial release therapy (MFR) is a massage technique in which therapists use manual pressure and stretching, often using just the fingertips, to release tension from your fascia.

 This technique can form the whole of your treatment, or it can be used as an initial technique before other types of massage therapy, or alongside complementary and wellbeing therapies such as acupuncture or physical therapy.

-Many massage therapists offer myofascial release, and it can be used to treat a wide range of complaints, including
+Many massage therapists offer myofascial release therapy, and it can be used to treat a wide range of complaints, including